Subchapter A: ACADEMICS (1033-1036)

 (A) Plays at state shall be ranked through sixth place.
 A+ contests shall be ranked through third place.

-(B) Individual awards shall include the best actress, best actor, all-star cast and honorable mention all-star cast.
+(B) Individual awards shall include the two best performers, all-star cast and honorable mention all-star cast.
 An honorable mention all-star cast, not to exceed the size of the all-star cast, may be selected at the discretion of the judge or judges.

 (C) Medals and points given to individual students for competition in the One-Act Play Contest stay with the students even if the school is disqualified.
 However, if the disqualification of the school is the result of an ineligible student, the student shall return awards and points for that student is deducted.